alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_java.md

 ### Deploying other JVM-based applications

-The Java buildpack supports running any JVM-based applications (such as Scala, Clojure etc.) with little or zero additional configuration.
+The Java buildpack supports running any JVM-based applications (such as Scala or Clojure) with little or zero additional configuration.
 For more information, refer to the following examples of deploying applications using other frameworks and JVM-based languages:

 * [Embedded web server](https://github.com/cloudfoundry/java-buildpack/blob/master/docs/example-embedded-web-server.md)
 * [Grails](https://github.com/cloudfoundry/java-buildpack/blob/master/docs/example-grails.md)